nanoanalytik/afm_api/README.md

 Before using the API, ensure you have the following:

 - nano analytik AFM system compatible with the API.
+- AFM Control application versioned at least 2.0.0
-- Authentication credentials (API key) provided by your system administrator.
+- Authentication credentials (API key) provided by nano analytik GmbH.
-- An internet connection to access the AFM system over the network.
+- An Ethernet/Internet connection to access the AFM system over the network.

 ### API Documentation